pa2eon/CPyS-891/README.md

 ## 3) Dev plan :

-- this script is still in developpement, for now, only the Menu of the FT-891 is implemented.
+- this script is still in development, for now, only the Menu of the FT-891 is implemented.

 TODO:
 - Menu -> done